staticlemon/42GEGfPF9TQ/README.md

 getting ready -> thinking about work, doing anything today or while on PTO, by default, thinking about work ... cant enjoy the present 🥹🥹🥹 took me 2 hrs to get readyyyy lol

+my brothers phd gown is bright red lol, its cold and rainyyy

 -->